- 3.3 on the doorstep, 'tis the season to get informed.

 The best test for our basic claims are the healing meters.
 Numbers matter -- as Codi, over at "Moar HPS!," rightly points out (link).
 Solid provisos and points.

 However, we need more reliable numbers than recount.
 While meters reveal guild trends, they don't reveal general trends quite so well.
-Even if your in-guild comparison priest is also a top ranked priest on the scoreboards (see: lifebind on twins), because the sample size is so small your guild's trends can easily miss the general trends.
+Even if your in-guild comparison priest is also a top ranked priest on the scoreboards (

 So on what basis can we reasonably defend our claims?